 - An outside grill

-As Halloween crafts go, this suncatcher is easy to make.
-If you’re looking for step-by-step instructions, see my recent post on making melted bead suncatchers in embroidery hoop frames.
+As crafts go, this Halloween suncatcher is easy to make.
+If you’re looking for step-by-step instructions, see my post on making melted bead suncatchers in embroidery hoop frames.

 The kids used a 9″ embroidery hoop for this one, but you could use any size and the smaller ones would definitely be quicker to make.
 I think a few Jack-O-Lantern suncatchers in various sizes would make a super cool Halloween window!

-For the pony beads, they used colors from this set of pony beads.
-Grays and blacks for the eyes, nose, and mouth and an assortment of oranges and yellows for the pumpkin.
+For the pony beads, they used grays and blacks for the eyes, nose, and mouth and an assortment of oranges and yellows for the pumpkin.
 Mostly translucent but a few opaque ones as well.

 Our friend Mercy started the Jack-O-Lantern idea, with some help from Maia and Daphne, working until we ran out of oranges and yellows.